16-08-01 -- Summary Of Essay Eight Part One: Lenin Refutes Mechanics

 D15: No element of reality can be considered in isolation; all mutually condition one another.

-However, D12 is ambiguous, The word "change" could mean:
+However, D12 is ambiguous.
+The word "change" could mean:

-(2) "Change internal to an object" -- as it does in D13 -– leaving it unclear whether or not this sort of change is much wider-ranging, involving inter-objective or trans-systematic change.
+(2) "Change internal to an object" -- as it does in D13 -– leaving it unclear whether or not this sort of change is wider-ranging, involving inter-objective or trans-systematic change.

 Nevertheless, D13 seems clear enough, though: